 A fragmented green bracelet was recently confirmed to be the 40,000-year-old creation of an ancient hominid species.

-The accessory was found in 2008, in a cave alongside the bones of a wooly mammoth and the shockingly-preserved pinkie finger bone of a little girl who, scientists later determined, was not a human at all.
+The accessory was found in 2008 in a cave alongside the bones of a woolly mammoth and the shockingly-preserved pinkie finger bone of a little girl who, scientists later determined, was not a human at all.

 After extensive DNA tests, researchers concluded that the girl had brown hair, eyes and skin and was between 5 and 7 years old when she died.

 They also found that she belonged to a previously unknown hominid species, which they named Denisovan, after the Siberian cave where the remains were discovered.

 The Denisovans — or Homo altaiensis — are a lesser-known hominid species believed to have migrated from Africa, along with Neanderthals and modern-day humans, between 300,000 and 400,000 years ago.

 Though little else is known about the species, the bracelet suggests they were much more advanced than originally suspected.

 “The bracelet is stunning — in bright sunlight it reflects the sun rays, at night by the fire it casts a deep shade of green,” Anatoly Derevyanko, the director of a Russian institute of archaeology, told The Siberian Times.
 “It is unlikely it was used as an everyday jewelry piece.
 I believe this beautiful and very fragile bracelet was worn only for some exceptional moments.”